davcen/wordpress-on-aws-infrastructure/README.md

 The following architecture tries to accomplish the following requirements:

-- highly reliable
+- it must be highly reliable
-- can scale horizontally
+- it can scale horizontally
-- can be deployed automatically
+- it can be deployed automatically
-- entirely hosted on AWS
+- it is entirely hosted on AWS

 ## Components